sonifydata/twotone/README.md

 If you want to know more about TwoTone, how it works and future developments, write to us at contact@sonify.io.
 For any specific request or comment we suggest you use Github or send us an email.

-## Contributing

-We welcome and appreciate contributions, in the form of code pull requests, bug reports, feature requests or additions to our gallery.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our [Code of Conduct](CODE_OF_CONDUCT.md) and submission process.
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to support@sonify.io.

 ## License